cult1st4/tictactoe/README.md

 -  [Fixed] When we tie with the machine
 -  [Fixed] Putting number beyond [0 ..
 9] results in wrong message
 -  [Fixed] Segmentation Fault is possible according to entry
+-  Vertical/Horizontal checking is performed more often than expected